polatengin/utah/README.md

 - `validate.isGreaterThan(value, threshold)` - Check if a numeric value is greater than a threshold
 - `validate.isLessThan(value, threshold)` - Check if a numeric value is less than a threshold
+- `validate.isInRange(value, min, max)` - Check if a numeric value is within an inclusive range

 ### Email Validation Usage